microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 represent a common two-step process to modify a user's calendar.
-In a pre-processing step, the "Preflight" function takes a user constraint and runs constraint inference to figure out the actual change that the user wants to make, and the "Commit" function commits that change to the database.
+In a pre-processing step, the "Preflight" function takes a user constraint and runs constraint inference to figure out the actual change that the user wants to make, then the "Commit" function commits that change to the database.
 The "Wrapper" suffix suggests that both functions wrap a series of sub-steps in them, as we described above.
 The same naming convention is used in the update and the deletion programs too.